MicrosoftDocs/entra-docs/docs/fundamentals/how-to-create-delete-users.md

 - **Internal member**: These users are most likely full-time employees in your organization.
 - **Internal guest**: These users have an account in your tenant, but have guest-level privileges.
 It's possible they were created within your tenant prior to the availability of B2B collaboration.
 - **External member**: These users authenticate using an external account, but have member access to your tenant.
-These types of users are common in [multi-tenant organizations](~/identity/multi-tenant-organizations/overview.md#what-is-a-multi-tenant-organization).
+These types of users are common in [multitenant organizations](~/identity/multi-tenant-organizations/overview.md#what-is-a-multi-tenant-organization).
 - **External guest**: These users are true guests of your tenant who authenticate using an external method and who have guest-level privileges.

 For more information abut the differences between internal and external guests and members, see [B2B collaboration properties](~/external-id/user-properties.md).